Back to Learning Center

 Specialty tag(s): Child Custody

-Alcoholism & Child Custody: Protecting a Child’s Safety
+Alcohol and Child Custody: Protecting Your Child’s Safety With an Alcoholic Co-Parent

 Navigating a child custody case is a difficult process for most parents.
 When a parent is an alcoholic, though, the issues are far more complicated.
-Data collected by the National Institute on Alcohol Abuse and Alcoholism reveal that 5.8% of American adults have an alcohol use disorder.
-The rate is subject to rise based on findings of increased alcohol sales during the COVID-19 pandemic.
-The greatest concern for children in custody cases is that an alcoholic parent cannot provide a safe environment and/or is not truthful about their drinking habits.
+Data collected by the National Institute on Alcohol Abuse and Alcoholism shows that 11.2% of American adults have an alcohol use disorder.
+The greatest concern for children in custody cases is that an alcoholic parent cannot provide a safe environment and/or is not honest when it comes to their drinking habits.

-For parents who need to protect their children from the risks of alcohol abuse by the other parent, they first must prove the other parent has a drinking problem.
-Then, they should consider incorporating alcohol testing or monitoring into their child custody plan to help ensure their child’s safety.
+For parents who need to protect their children from the risks of alcohol abuse by the other parent, they first must know how to prove alcoholism in custody cases.
+Then, they should consider incorporating alcohol testing into their child custody plan to help ensure their child’s safety.

-In many cases, a parent may be able to use witness testimony to substantiate the alcohol abuse claims.
-The best witnesses may be third parties who have either:
+In many cases, a parent may be able to use witness testimony or photographs to substantiate alcohol abuse claims.
+When determining how to prove alcoholism in divorce or custody cases, the best witnesses may be media evidence depicting the following acts, or testimony by third parties who have observed the other parent:

-• Observed the other parent drinking excessively in the presence of the child;
+• Drinking excessively in the presence of the child

-• Engaging in dangerous behaviors (like driving) while intoxicated, or
+• Engaging in dangerous behaviors (like driving) while intoxicated

-This is not an exhaustive list and depends on the facts of each case.
-In some cases, a parent should consider hiring a private investigator to track the addicted parent’s whereabouts and drinking habits.
+This is not an exhaustive list and depends on the facts of each case related to custody with an alcoholic parent.
+In some alcohol and child custody cases, a parent should consider hiring a private investigator to track the addicted parent’s whereabouts and drinking habits.

+Alcohol testing in child custody cases can be an effective way of proving that one parent has an alcohol problem.
 EtG tests are helpful laboratory tests that show chronic or binge drinking by a parent.
-A positive EtG result suggests that a parent consumed multiple drinks in a short period of time, or consumed alcohol at a high frequency during the testing window.
+Generally, if a parent’s EtG test comes back positive, it indicates that they either had several drinks in a brief span or drank alcohol frequently over the period detected by the test.
 EtG is a metabolite of alcohol that is found in urine, hair, and nails.
 The testing window varies depending on the level of alcohol consumed.
-A high consumption of alcohol will result in a longer period of detection.
-In urine, ETG tests can detect chronic consumption for up to 3 to 5 days.
+High consumption of alcohol will result in a longer period of detection.
+In urine, EtG tests can detect chronic consumption for up to three to five days.
 In hair and nails, the window of detection is approximately three months.

 PEth tests are a fast and precise way to test for alcohol consumption by a parent.
 PEth is a direct alcohol biomarker that can be detected in person’s blood.
 As a consequence, the results cannot be altered.
 The window of detection of alcohol for a PEth test is up to two to three weeks.
 Like EtG tests, they are only able to detect chronic alcohol abuse or binge drinking.